-- Enhanced the ‘Responsible Procurement’ award criteria in our tender documents which includes identifying, preventing and mitigating the risks of human rights abuse in the supply chain; and
+- Enhanced the ‘Responsible Procurement’ award criteria in our tender documents which includes identifying, preventing and mitigating the risks of human rights abuse in the supply chain.

 - Continued to review our agreements to ensure that obligations to comply with the Modern Slavery Act are included where appropriate and to ensure that due-diligence is in place to mitigate any risk.

-This statement has been approved the Board and signed on its behalf by the Chair:
+This statement has been approved by the Board and signed on its behalf by the Chair:

 Professor Peter Holland